 - Sugar syrup (if needed)

-To infuse distilled spirits (Vodka, gin, or Japanese shochu), standard lemons are just fine, though I recommend using organic lemons.
+To infuse distilled spirits (Vodka, gin, or Japanese shochu), I recommend using organic lemons.

 Since non-organic lemons are usually coated with wax, and alcohol will pull everything from those peels, including any pesticides or insecticides used on the lemons.

-If you can’t get non-waxed lemons, wash well acrubing surfaces with warm water.
+If you can’t get non-waxed lemons, wash well scrubbing surfaces with warm water.

 I usually soak in the soapy warm water for about 10 – 15 minutes, scrub surfaces with a brush or a sponge and rinse really well with running water.